-3.3.3 Provincial and Municipal Level
+3.10.3.3.3 Provincial and municipal level

-At local and municipal scales, spatial information is often of sufficient quality to run more sophisticated models, which can be either empirical (e.g. statistical) or deterministic
+At local and municipal scales, spatial information is generally of sufficient quality to run more sophisticated models, which can be either empirical (e.g., statistical) or deterministic (physically-based).

-(physically-based).
 A flood-hazard assessment example follows.
-The first step is to transform catchment characteristics like topography, relief and land cover, complemented with hydrological boundary conditions into estimates of the discharge at various locations along the river downstream.
+The first step is to transform catchment characteristics like topography, relief, and land cover, complemented with hydrological boundary conditions, into estimates of the discharge at various locations along the river downstream.
 This can be done with (distributed) 1-dimensional models.
 These kinds of models are very useful to assess the response of the river to extreme events and to changes in the topography and land cover.
 Typical models to do this are HEC-HMS and HEC-RAS of the US Army Corps of Engineers, MIKE-SHE (Refsgaard and Storm, 1995), IHDM (Beven et al., 1987), LISFLOOD (De Roo et al., 2000), and HEC-RAS (Brunner, 2002).
 They require the characterization of the terrain through a series of cross-sections perpendicular to the direction of flow for which the average water depth and flow-velocity are calculated.
-This type of modelling is often applied for catchment analysis, and the underlying assumption is that all flow is parallel to a predefined river-network.
+This type of modeling is typically applied for catchment analysis, and the underlying assumption is that all flow is parallel to a predefined river-network.
 In near-flat terrain with complex topography, it cannot be assumed that all flow will be parallel to the main river.
-Also in urban environments and in areas with a dominant presence of man-made structures, models are required that calculate flow in both X- and Y-direction.
-Such models, like SOBEK (Stelling, et al., 1998; Hesselink et al., 2003), Telemac 2D (Hervouet and Van Haren, 1996) and MIKE21 can also be applied in the case of diverging flow at a dike breach.
+Also in urban environments and in areas with a dominant presence of man-made structures, models are required that calculate flow in both X- and Y-directions.
+Such models like SOBEK (Stelling et al., 1998; Hesselink et al., 2003), Telemac 2D (Hervouet and Van Haren, 1996), and MIKE21 can also be applied in the case of diverging flow at a dike breach.
 They require high-quality DEMs, which ideally are generated using LiDAR data (Dal Cin et al., 2005; Alkema and Middelkoop, 2005).
-The flood modelling is usually carried out at a municipal to provincial scale, for a selected stretch of the river.
+The flood modeling is generally carried out at a municipal to provincial scale for a selected stretch of the river.
 These models provide information on how fast the water will flow and how it propagates through the area.
-It is very suitable to assess the effects of the surface topography, like embanked roads and different land-cover types on the flood behaviour (Stelling et al., 1998).
+They are very suitable for assessing the effects of the surface topography, like embanked roads and different land-cover types on the flood behavior (Stelling et al., 1998).

-Also for landslide-hazard assessment, the provincial and municipal scales offer much more possibilities, as sufficient information can be collected on hazard inventories, and the factors that control the location of landslides (Dai et al.,, 2002).
-They differentiate between statistical methods and physically-based models.
-Guzetti et al. (2005) provides an overview of the various statistical methods that can be applied, focusing on the use of multi-variate statistical methods, in which landslide inventories for different periods are used in combination with environmental factors for predicting landslide activity within slope units that are defined from a DEM.
-Van Asch et al. (2007) provide an overview of the physically-based modelling approaches.
-Most of the physically-based landslide models make use of the infinite-slope model and are therefore only applicable to modelling shallow landslides.
+Furthermore, for landslide-hazard assessment, the provincial and municipal scales offer many more possibilities, as sufficient information can be collected on hazard inventories and the factors that control the location of landslides (Dai et al., 2002).
+Dai et al. (2002) differentiated between statistical methods and physically based models.
+Guzetti et al. (2005) provided an overview of the various statistical methods that can be applied, focusing on the use of multivariate statistical methods in which landslide inventories for different periods are used in combination with environmental factors for predicting landslide activity within slope units that are defined from a DEM.
+Van Asch et al. (2007) provided an overview of the physically based modeling approaches.
+Most of the physically based landslide models make use of the infinite-slope model, and are therefore only applicable to modeling shallow landslides.
 They can be subdivided into static models that do not include a time component, and dynamic models, which use the output of one time step as input for the next time step.
-Physically-based models for shallow landslides account for the transient groundwater response of the slopes to rainfall and or the effect of earthquake acceleration (van Beek and van Asch, 2004).
+Physically-based models for shallow landslides account for the transient groundwater response of the slopes to rainfall, and the effect of earthquake acceleration (Van Beek and van Asch,